-In the knockout canister, criticality control is provided by the central B_4C poison rod coupled with four absorber rods.
+In the knockout canister, criticality control is provided by the central B4C poison rod coupled with four absorber rods.
 Results from the structural analysis show that the poison rods remain essentially elastic during all postulated accidents and the maximum instantaneous displacements are less than 0.75 inch.
+The minor modifications made to some of the knockout canisters to convert them to "deep-bed" filters (Section 2.3) are within the bounds of the values used in the analysis and testion of the knockout canisters.
+Thus, the "deep bed" filters are expected to exhibit similar structural behavior as the knockout canisters during a drop accident.
 As in the case of the filter canister, the resultant deformed geometry successfully met the criticality criterion given in section 3.2.

 The fuel canisters, with their square-within-a circle geometry, exhibit different drop behavior than the other canisters.
 For both the vertical and side drops, the fuel canister internals will not experience significant deformations other than the shell deformations discussed above.
-Lightweight concrete filling the void between the square inner shroud and the circular outer shell provides continous lateral support to both the outer shell and the shroud.
+Lightweight concrete filling the void between the square inner shroud and the circular outer shell provides continuous lateral support to both the outer shell and the shroud.
 This results in a distributed loading function for horizontal drops resulting in no calculated deformation to the shroud shape.
 Testing has demonstrated that the lower support plate remains in place for design drops while supporting a mass equal to the shroud, payload and the concrete.
 The lack of significant deformation after a drop (reference 10) makes the criticality analysis for the standard design applicable to the drop cases as well.